Rafael2022-prog/omega-lang/REPOSITORY_SETUP.md

 This guide helps you configure the OMEGA repository on GitHub for optimal community engagement and discoverability.

+> Compatibility Note (Windows-only CI, Native-only CLI)
+> - Current CI is Windows-only and focuses on native build and compile-only validation.
+> - Prefer native build scripts: `build_omega_native.ps1`, and CLI wrapper commands: `omega.exe` / `omega.ps1` with `omega compile <file.mega>`.
+> - Documentation site under `/docs` aligns with compile-only CLI; forward-looking commands like `omega build/test/deploy` are documented but may be inactive in the wrapper.
+> - Coverage reports should be generated via `scripts/generate_coverage.ps1` (native) instead of `cargo-tarpaulin`.

 ## 📋 Repository Configuration

 ### 1. **Repository Description**